music dictionary : As - As

 Aspirazione(Italian f.) inhalation, suction, ambition

-aspirer(French) inhale, suck up (liquids)
+aspirer(French) to inhale, to suck up (liquids)

-aspirer à(French) aspire to
+aspirer à(French) to aspire to

 aspirieren(German) to aspirate, to apply (ask)